python/cpython/Doc/library/functools.rst

           newfunc.keywords = keywords
           return newfunc

-   The :func:`partial` is used for partial function application which "freezes" some portion of a function's arguments and/or keywords resulting in a new object with a simplified signature.
-For example, :func:`partial` can be used to create a callable that behaves like the :func:`int` function where the *base* argument defaults to two:
+   :class:`partial` transforms a function into a callable object with a simplified signature.
+For example, it can be used to create a callable that behaves like the :func:`int` function where the *base* argument defaults to
+   two:

       >>> from functools import partial
       >>> basetwo = partial(int, base=2)